MSO03/binary-convertor/README.md

----

 # Decimal to Binary Converter

-A simple program that converts a decimal number to its binary representation.
+A program that converts a decimal number to its binary representation.
 The converter includes both Java and MIPS assembly implementations.

 ## Overview